▶︎ The Personal History of David Copperfield is on DVD, Blu-ray, BFI Player and other digital platforms

-With its ostentatiously colourblind casting, not only of the energetic and enterprising Dev Patel as one of Charles Dickens’s typically intrepid, buffeted young wayfarers, but in a slew of roles rich and poor peppered across the chronicle, Armando Iannucci’s rollicking adaptation announces itself as a radical and progressive reclamation of the heritage ‘lit pic’ from the off.
+With its ostentatiously colour-blind casting, not only of the energetic and enterprising Dev Patel as Charles Dickens’s typically intrepid, buffeted young wayfarer, but in a slew of roles rich and poor peppered throughout, Armando Iannucci’s rollicking adaptation announces itself as a radical reclamation of the heritage ‘lit pic’ from the off.

-Our unreliable but engagingly ready and eager narrator rattles off these and other reversals with the aplomb of a natural anecdotalist, more than a little fast and loose with the whys and wherefore, but relishing ample opportunities for caricature and gentle – and not so gentle – mockery.
+Our unreliable but engagingly eager narrator rattles off these and other reversals with the aplomb of a natural anecdotalist, more than a little fast and loose with the whys and wherefores, but relishing ample opportunities for caricature and gentle – and not so gentle – mockery.

-Class, and dire economic straits, are at the heart of the matter of course.
-Zac Nicholson’s dizzy camera is too busy keeping step with the actors to lavish great regard for the traditional staid trappings of upholstery and production design.
-Buckets are placed under leaky ceilings, fine waistcoats go unpaid for, the have-nots litter the streets of London and when David’s fortunes swing south once more, there is palpable panic, the prospect of ruin all too real and much too close for comfort.
+Class, and dire economic straits, are at the heart of the matter, of course.
+Zac Nicholson’s dizzy camera is too busy keeping step with the actors to lavish much attention on the traditional staid trappings of upholstery and production design.
+Buckets are placed under leaky ceilings, fine waistcoats go unpaid for, the have-nots litter the streets of London – and when David’s fortunes swing south once more, there is palpable panic, the prospect of ruin all too real and much too close for comfort.
 Who among us cannot relate?

 Sign up for Sight & Sound’s Weekly Film Bulletin and more

 News, reviews and archive features every Friday, and information about our latest magazine once a month.